 In summary, our pH-dependency study showed that AMPDs with multiple amino termini have reduced activity at low pH, and identified AMPD XC1, an analog of G3KL lacking N-termini, as a more potent analog retaining its activity at both acidic and basic pH.
 We also discovered a surprisingly strong activity increase upon raising the pH from 7.4 to 8.0 with AMPDs and with the clinical antibiotic PMB, which suggests that topical antibacterial treatment with such compounds might be favorable in basic environment such as chronic wounds, or simply enhanced by basic surface buffering.

 ASSOCIATED CONTENT

 Supporting Information

-Details on experimental procedures results for synthesis of peptide dendrimers, pH titration, circular dichroism, molecular dynamics, minimal inhibitory concentration, minimal hemolytic concentration, time-kill kinetics, electron microscopy images and quantification of bacterial binding of G3KL-Fluo.
+Details on peptide dendrimer synthesis, pH titration, CD spectra, molecular dynamics, MIC and MHC determination, time-kill kinetics, TEM images and G3KL-Fluo binding experiments

 AUTHOR INFORMATION

 Corresponding Author